routeal/samples/README.md

 > Notes for myself

-* 1. NoStroyBoard: no storyboard with UINavigationController
+* NoStroyBoard: no storyboard, programmatic ui development (UINavigationController)

-* 2. TabBar: no storyboard with UITabBarController
+* TabBar: no storyboard, programmatic ui development (UITabBarController)

-* 3. PodTest: add a new opensource library from CocoaPods
+* PodTest: how to pod, add a new open-source library from CocoaPods

-* 4. EasyMappingTest: EasyMapping demo
+* EasyMappingTest: EasyMapping demo, json dictionary to object mapping

+* EasyMappingCoreData: EasyMapping with CoreData, json object mapping with data saving